nordeck/jitsi-multiple-ui/README.md

 `Nginx` redirects users to `index.html` which is located in `/usr/share/jitsi-meet/` by default and this index page sets most of the runtime features of `Jitsi`.
-We don't want to use the same index page for all users.
+We don't want to use the same index page and the same feature set for all users.
 Therefore we will select different index pages for different user groups depending on the `code` from the `URL`.

 We are adding the following location block into the `Nginx` configuration to catch the `code` from the `URL` and to select a custom index page for the